19alex92/Techdegree-Project-2/README.md

 Techdegree Project 2
-I'm going for the Exceeds Expectations Degree
+I'm going for the Exceeds Expectations Rating
 Thank you for reviewing!